cockroachdb/docs/v22.2/cloud-storage-authentication.md

 #### Set up the identity service account for dedicated clusters

 Each {{ site.data.products.dedicated }} cluster has a pre-configured IAM role for [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs) service accounts that act as the cluster's identity.
-In addition, the clusters have a unique, built-in functional IAM role, which you can configure as a trusted identity by giving it access to an operation service account.
+In addition, the clusters have a unique, built-in functionality IAM role, which you can configure as a trusted identity by giving it access to an operation service account.
 This allows you to have the built-in IAM role assume another role (or roles as part of a [chain](#google-cloud-storage-role-chaining)).

-The built-in IAM identity roles are as follows, which become part of your Google identity service account name:
+The prefixes for the built-in IAM identity roles are as follows, which become part of your Google identity service account name:

 IAM role name | Operation
 --------------+------------